phalcon/blog/_posts/2019-05-18-phalcon-v4-0-0-alpha5-released.md

 As always, we cannot thank your community enough!
 We said this before but it is worth repeating: our community rocks!
 For this release alone we had **605 commits** and **6,244** files were changed!
 A lot of the changes were formatting but a great number of them was performance based.
 <!--more-->

 Phalcon v4 Alpha 5 is the last of our Alpha series.
 The next release will be a beta one!
-With the help of our community, we pushed through and are happy to report that with this release we only have 13 cards left in our [project](https://github.com/phalcon/cphalcon/projects/3) and will soon address all those remining issues.
+With the help of our community, we pushed through and are happy to report that with this release we only have 13 cards left in our [project](https://github.com/phalcon/cphalcon/projects/3) and will soon address all those remaining issues.

 The biggest addition in this release is the [PSR-16](https://www.php-fig.org/psr/psr-16/) Cache implementation.
 This was a full rewrite for our Cache classes.